bekk/bekk-christmas/post/thecloud/serverless-api-with-zeit-now.md

 ## Let's sum it up
 This article only scratch the surface of what's possible with Now and there is still a lot to learn.
 I recommed you to explore the cloud platform from simple deployments to serverless functions.
 The workflow is truly amazing.

-See the related link below to learn more, perfect readings for a Sunday.
+See the related link below to learn more, perfect Sunday readings.

 Happy holidays🎅